Warning: Strong fentanyl including medetomidine

-Some of the possible side effects we are currently seeing include:
+Some of the possible side effects include:

 In the community, a person can present as not responding to stimulation after multiple doses of naloxone, but is breathing and has a pulse.
 They may appear to be in a deep sleep-like state.
 It is still important to call 911.
 Substances such as fentanyl can be 'cut' (or mixed) with other drugs.
 Even a very small amount can cause an overdose or other side effects.

-Recommendations when using substances:
+Harm reduction recommendations when using substances:

 - Try not to use alone.